tecnico-sec/Project-Overview-2022_1/README.md

 - a secure communication tunnel (e.g. TLS, SSH) using correct configuration;
 - the design and deployment of one mechanism using a custom security protocol.

 ### 2.3.2.
-Versions

-The proposal should describe three versions of the work: _basic_, _intermediate_ and _advanced_.
-The basic version is the minimum security functionality.
-The intermediate version includes the most important security mechanisms.
-The advanced version addresses a wider range of attacks.

-### 2.3.3.
 Document requirements

 - PDF format;
 - Mandatory file name `CXX_WWW_HHMM_L_proposal.pdf`
 (where `C` is A for Alameda, T for Tagus, `XX` is the Fenix group number with two digits, `WWW` is the weekday of the lab shift – Mon, Tue, Wed, Thu, Fri – `HHMM` is the time – Hours and Minutes – and `L` is the lab room number);
 - Report cover: Project title.
 Headed by course name, group campus, group number.
 In the next row: group members sorted by ascending student number.
-For each student, include the number, name and professional photo;
+For each student, include the number, name and professional photo with face clearly visible;
 - Report body: The font should be no smaller than 11pt, with standard line and character spacing;
-- Limit 4 pages (excluding cover);
+- Limit of 4 pages (excluding cover);
 - Pages should be numbered (preferably with a label like `Page X of Y`);
-- The use of diagrams (such as UML) is recommended for clear and concise communication.
+- The use of UML diagrams (or other standard notations) is recommended for clear and concise communication.

-### 2.3.4.
+### 2.3.3.
 Document structure (mandatory)

 1. Problem
 _Given the chosen scenario, where is security necessary?_
 _What is the main problem being solved?_
 Use around 200 words.
   1.1.
-Requirements
+Solution Requirements
   _Which security requirements were identified for the solution?_
   Present as a list.
+Identify each requirement with R1, R2, ...
   1.2.
 Trust assumptions
   _Who will be fully trusted, partially trusted, or untrusted?_
   Write down the trust relationships to make them explicit.
 2. Proposed solution
   2.1.
 Overview
+  _What are the main components of the solution?
+How do they relate?_
-  Diagram and explanation with at most 200 words.
+  Diagram and explanation with, at most, 200 words.
+  If you do not use UML or another standard notation, include a legend.
   2.2.
 Deployment
   Describe distinct machines and how they will be interconnected.
   2.3.
 Secure channel(s) to configure
+  _Who will communicate?_
   Identify communication entities.
+  _What existing security protocol will be used?_
   Choose existing TLS or SSH library/tool to use.
-  What keys will exist and how will they be distributed.
+  _What keys will exist and how will they be distributed?_
   2.4.
 Secure protocol(s) to develop
   _Who will communicate?_
   Identify communication entities and the messages they exchange with a sequence or collaboration diagram.
+  _Which security properties will be protected_?
   Identify the security properties to ensure.
-  Choose language for implementation.
   _What keys will exist and how will they be distributed?_
+3. Considered technologies
+  Choose programming platform(s) for implementation.
+  Identify languages, libraries, tools, etc.
+  These choices are not final.
-3. Plan
+4. Plan
-  3.1.
-Versions
+  4.1.
+Milestones
-  Describe basic, intermediate and advanced versions of the work and when are they expected to be achieved.
+  Describe _basic_, _intermediate_ and _advanced_ versions of the work and when are they expected to be achieved.
-  3.2.
+  The basic version is the minimum security functionality.
+  The intermediate version includes the most important security mechanisms.
+  The advanced version should address more attacks.
+  4.2.
 Effort commitments
-  Table containing one row per week until the submission date and one column per group member with expected activities for the given week.
+  Table containing one row per development week and one column per group member with expected activities for the given week.
-  Some cells may be left blank because of work in other courses.
-4. References
+5. References
-Tools, libraries, and other references that will be used in the project.
+  Bibliographic references cited in the project proposal.

 ## 2.4.
 Await approval